The MB articling students are officially seven months into our articling term, with only three months left.

 Finally, and perhaps most important, be prepared to discover that you are smarter and more capable than you think.
 As a summer and articling student, you will face a steep learning curve, confronting new tasks that you have never before considered, let alone have the first idea of how to approach.
 This feeling can be daunting.

 At times at McCague Borlack, I have felt like the lawyers have more faith in me than I have in myself.
 For example, on occasion, I have been tasked with assignments that, at first, I feel like I have no business completing.
 But with the right resources and mentoring, I learned that I am actually more capable than I thought, which inspires me to approach the next daunting task with more confidence.

 These three things are easy to know, but much more difficult to keep top-of-mind during summering and articling.
 We are busy and often put pressure on ourselves to excel.
-I strongly believe that these three tips would have served me well throughout my summering term and articles, both in terms of my well being and work-product, had I been more alert to them all along.
+I strongly believe that these three tips would have served me well throughout my summer term and articles, both in terms of my well-being and work-product, had I been more alert to them all along.

 In passing them on, I hope they will be helpful to you as you embark on yours!